Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 This only takes ~45 seconds on a modern CPU - much faster than training a neural network from scratch.

 The steps shown below split this into two steps; storing the featurized dataset, and fitting a Weka classifier to the dataset.
-It can obviously be combined into a single command with a filtered classifier, however, this method is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a FilteredClassifier).
+It can obviously be combined into a single command with a filtered classifier, however, the method shown below is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a FilteredClassifier).
 It's also much faster to swap out different Weka classifiers.